swift-server/swift-aws-lambda-runtime/Examples/HelloJSON/README.md

 - the event argument is a `HelloRequest`.
 It is the parameter passed when invoking the function.
 - the context argument is a `Lambda Context`.
 It is a description of the runtime context.

-The function return value will be encoded to an `HelloResponse` as your Lambda function response.
+The function return value will be encoded to a `HelloResponse` as your Lambda function response.

 ## Build & Package